david-pekar/Equal-Weight-SP-500-Index/README.md

 # Equal-Weight-SP-500-Index
-Project based on an algorithmic trading course on Youtube Course Link: https://www.youtube.com/watch?v=xfzGZB4HhEE
+Project based on an algorithmic trading course on Youtube.
+Course Link: https://www.youtube.com/watch?v=xfzGZB4HhEE

 Gained experience working with API's and learned how to conduct Batch API Calls.